VENUS OPTICS LAOWA 12MM F/2.8 ZERO-D IN-DEPTH REVIEW

 To check for distortion, I photographed my garage door, increasing contrast and adding straight red lines in PP to help seeing distortion better.
 Let’s see the results (click on the image to enlarge):

-As you can see, the Laowa 12mm f/2.8 Zero-D is extremely well controlled for distortion, keeping faith to its “Zero-D” label: straight lines stay pretty straight all over the frame.
+As you can see, the lens in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review is extremely well controlled for distortion.
+Confirming the claim of its “Zero-D” label, straight lines stay pretty straight all over the frame (click on the image to enlarge):

 FLARE AND CHROMATIC ABERRATIONS